-- This course has been approved by The Meadows, as a NAADAC Approved Education Provider for 33 CE.
+- This course has been approved by The Meadows, as a NAADAC Approved Education Provider for 32.5 CE.
 NAADAC Provider #62791, The Meadows is responsible for all aspects of their programming.
-Course addresses Counseling Services from NAADAC Counselor Skill Group.
+The course addresses Counseling Services from NAADAC Counselor Skill Group.

 - The Meadows is an NBCCC-Approved Continuing Education Provider (ACEP) and may offer NBCC-approved clock hours for events that meet NBCC requirements.
 The ACEP solely is responsible for all aspects of the program.
 Provider#5687.